KyleGospo/docs.bazzite.gg/src/Gaming/Managing_and_modding_games.md

 These directories and files all start with a `.` before it

+!!! note

+    Winecfg contains the option to show hidden files for Windows programs that require the filepicker.

 ## What is a Proton/WINE Prefix?

 It's the glue that holds everything together when you run a game through Proton and also is responsible for containing any of the files the game would drop outside of the installation folder.